-So, to achieve that, simply include on your design a teepee or tent you can place on top of a space rug.
-Then, simply add lights, comfortable cushions, a blanket, and a nearby book display as previously discussed.
+So, to achieve that, simply include in your design a teepee or tent you can place on top of a space rug.
+Then, as previously discussed, simply add lights, comfortable cushions, a blanket, and a nearby book display.

 7. Use Small Spaces

-If you don’t have a big space to work with it comes to creating a reading nook for kids, don’t worry.
+If you don’t have a big space to create a reading nook for kids, don’t worry.
 There are a few things you can for to create a useful and cozy ready space.

 One way to do that is to add an all-in-one furniture piece like this KidKraft Wooden Bookcase with Reading Nook.
-It is the perfect little built-in reading nook for kids, to place in any space of the house.
-It measures 40 x 22.5 x 12 inches and it’s geared for ages 3-8.
+It is the perfect little built-in reading nook for kids to place in any house space.
+It measures 40 x 22.5 x 12 inches, and it’s geared for ages 3-8.

 8. Utilize existing Furniture

-Another great way and inexpensive way to create a reading nook for kids is to utilize kids’ furniture as the main structure.
-There are wonderful kids’ bedroom sets that come with a built-in desk/reading spaced underneath, or adjacent to the furniture.
+Another great and inexpensive way to create a reading nook for kids is to use kids’ furniture as the main structure.
+There are wonderful kids’ bedroom sets that come with a built-in desk/reading spaced underneath or adjacent to the furniture.

 An inexpensive way to utilize existing furniture to organize kids’ books is by using an under-bed cart with wheels and sliding it under the bed full of books.
-Make sure to add a space rug on the side of the bed where they will be pulling the bin from.
-When they want to read all they have to do is pull the bin and sit in the space rug, or their bed.
+Make sure to add a space rug on the side of the bed where they will pull the bin.
+When they want to read, they must pull the bin and sit on the space rug or bed.
 Once done reading, they put the book(s) back, and done—all clean!

 Great Kids’ Beds with Reading Nooks

 Another beautiful option is this Max & Lily Twin Low Loft Bed with Staircase.
-It comes with a perfect space underneath to create a dreamy kids’ reading nook!
-As per the manufacturer, this bed is durable, non-toxic, and had a low VOC finish.
+It has a perfect space underneath to create a dreamy kids’ reading nook!
+As per the manufacturer, this bed is durable, non-toxic, and has a low VOC finish.

 9. Include wall art

 Last but not least, on our list for creating a cozy reading nook for kids is to include wall art in their space.
-Wall art isn’t only meant to make the room nicer, but also to be encouraging and inspiring for our littles.
+Wall art isn’t only meant to make the room nicer and be encouraging and inspiring for our littles.

 If your child’s reading nook design calls for wall art, here are some great Reading Quotes Prints, specifically to encourage our little reader.